buildpacks/spec/platform.md

 - Fail if a rebase operation would remove OS packages.

 #### Launch

-`/cnb/lifecycle/launcher` is responsible for launching user and buildpack provided processes in the correct execution environment.
+`/cnb/lifecycle/launcher` is responsible for launching user- and buildpack-provided processes in the correct execution environment.
 `/cnb/lifecycle/launcher`, or a symlink to it (see [exporter outputs](#outputs-4)), SHALL be the `ENTRYPOINT` for all app images.

 ### Usage